Deep Research Comparator: A Platform For Fine-grained Human Annotations of Deep Research Agents: Introduction

 \section{Introduction}

-Recent advancements in large language models (LLMs) have catalyzed the development of autonomous agents, which can utilize various tools to solve real-world tasks.
-Among them, the deep research agent has recently emerged, referring to an agent powered by LLMs that autonomously finds, analyzes, and synthesizes vast amounts of online information to produce a comprehensive report~\cite{xu2025comprehensivesurveydeepresearch}.
-Prominent proprietary examples include agents developed by OpenAI~\cite{OpenAIdeepresearch}, Google Gemini~\cite {geminiteam2025geminifamilyhighlycapable}, and Perplexity~\cite{perplexityIntroducingPerplexity}, and the open-source community has also produced notable contributions~\cite{li2025webthinkerempoweringlargereasoning, GPTResearcher}.
+Recent advancements in large language models (LLMs) have catalyzed the development of agentic search, a new paradigm in information retrieval.
+Within this paradigm, \textit{deep research agents} have emerged as LLM-powered systems that autonomously find, analyze, and synthesize vast online information to produce comprehensive reports.
+Prominent commercial systems from OpenAI and Google have gained wide adoption, and the open-source community too has produced notable contributions~\cite{li2025webthinkerempoweringlargereasoning, GPTResearcher}.

-Despite these advancements, evaluating the long-form reports generated by deep research agents remains a significant challenge.
-Existing benchmarks for search agents~\cite{wei2025browsecompsimplechallengingbenchmark, wu2025webwalkerbenchmarkingllmsweb} primarily target short-form answers, leaving the assessment of long-form reports largely underexplored.
-Moreover, unlike tasks such as math or coding, there are no widely accepted objective metrics for assessing long reports~\citep{asai2024openscholarsynthesizingscientificliterature}.
-To this end, some existing work focuses on developing hand-crafted rubrics for evaluation~\cite{gou2025mind2web2evaluatingagentic, futuresearch2025deepresearchbenchevaluating, arora2025healthbenchevaluatinglargelanguage}, but these approaches are difficult to scale.
+Despite these advancements, evaluating deep research agents remains a significant challenge.
+Existing benchmarks primarily target verifiable short-form answers, leaving the assessment of long-form reports underexplored.
+While some works use hand-crafted rubrics for evaluation~\cite{gou2025mind2web2evaluatingagentic}, this approach is static and hard to generalize to new tasks or domains.

-Beyond the difficulty in assessing long reports, we also lack a fine-grained evaluation of agents' intermediate steps.
-LLM-based agents often execute multi-step actions to complete long-horizon tasks, but current evaluations are typically based on outcomes~\cite{deng2023mind2webgeneralistagentweb, zhou2024webarenarealisticwebenvironment,jimenez2024swebenchlanguagemodelsresolve,xie2024osworldbenchmarkingmultimodalagents}, resulting in sparse and delayed feedback.
-However, process feedback is crucial for training methods like reinforcement learning (RL) to accurately attribute step contribution in the trajectory~\cite{feng2025groupingrouppolicyoptimizationllm, wang2025sparlreinforcingllmagents,setlur2025e3learningexploreenables}.
-Such feedback is also essential for understanding agent behavior and assessing the reliability of the generated reports~\cite{lightman2023letsverifystepstep, wan2024evidence}.
+A key challenge in evaluating long report generation of deep research agents is the lack of fine-grained assessment.
+Current methods often assess reports holistically~\cite{li2025webthinkerempoweringlargereasoning, du2025deepresearch}, failing to capture the uneven quality within the report, such as strong insights mixed with inaccurate content.
+This lack of text span level feedback makes it difficult to pinpoint specific areas for improvement and perform targeted agent optimization.
+Furthermore, there is a lack of process-level evaluation for the multi-step actions that agents execute.
+Current evaluations are typically based on outcomes, resulting in sparse and delayed feedback.
+However, process feedback is crucial for training methods like reinforcement learning (RL) for accurate contribution attribution.
+Such feedback is also essential for understanding agent behavior and assessing the reliability of the generated reports.